 Malpractice cases are generally settled out of court, but insurance companies are known for being more interested in protecting their bottom line than in offering adequate compensation.
 To protect your right to a fair settlement, hiring a skilled medical malpractice attorney is a must.

 The attorneys at Neblett, Beard & Arsenault are dedicated to assisting Louisiana residents who've been the victims of medical malpractice obtain the compensation they're legally entitled to receive.
-Call to schedule a free, no-obligation initial consultation at one of our six convenient office locations.
+Call to schedule a free, no-obligation initial consultation.